Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/tutorials/tutorial-1-edge-extension-setup.md

 AEP Assurance (also known as Project Griffon) is a product from Adobe to help you inspect, validate, and debug data collection and experiences for your mobile application.
 The demo app is already set up to use Adobe's AEP Assurance mobile extension, which allows you to view the events being sent through the AEP Mobile SDK.

-1. To use AEP Assurance, follow the [Using Project Griffon](https://aep-sdks.gitbook.io/docs/beta/project-griffon/using-project-griffon) instructions.
+1. To get started, follow the [Using Project Griffon](https://aep-sdks.gitbook.io/docs/beta/project-griffon/using-project-griffon) instructions.

 2. When asked for the **Base URL**, enter `sampleapp://` .